Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 21 May 2025

-Loan Value Procedure according to BelWertV
+Loan-to-value method according to BelWertV

 ADC (Acquisition, Development, Construction)

-The solution: automated digital processes that seamlessly integrate regulation without compromising the quality of advice.
+The solution: automated, digital processes that seamlessly integrate regulation without compromising the quality of advice.

-A System for Everything
+A system for everything

-MiFID-II compliant advisory process
+MiFID II-compliant advisory process

 Suitability statements & ex-ante cost information

-Regulatory review mechanisms with automated documentation
+Regulatory verification mechanisms with automated documentation

 Average time savings: 12 weeks per advisor per year.